 - Changes for Required Minimum Distributions (“RMDs”)

-- Required Minimum Distributions now begin at 72.
-The age at which you must begin taking RMDs has been increase from 70 ½ to 72 years, but you may still take qualified charitable distributions from your IRA when you reach 70 ½.
-Qualified charitable distributions are not taxable and do not count toward adjusted gross income.
+Required Minimum Distributions now begin at 73.
+Effective Jan 1, 2023, you must begin receiving RMDs at age 73 (instead of age 72) but you may still direct qualified charitable distributions from your IRA when you reach 70 ½.
+To be a qualified charitable distribution, the RMD must be paid directly to a 501(c)3 public charity.
+Qualified charitable distributions are not taxable and do not count toward your adjusted gross income.

-What this means for you: During this 18-month window, clients who make qualified charitable distributions will provide support to charities while simultaneously reducing the remaining amount in their IRA, future required minimum distributions and resulting taxes.
-Remember that while qualified charitable distributions cannot be directed to donor advised funds, they MAY be designated directly to a nonprofit or to an FFTC Community Impact Fund, Designated Fund, Scholarship Fund or Field of Interest Fund.
+What this means for you: Clients who make qualified charitable distributions will provide support to charities while simultaneously reducing the remaining amount in their IRA, future required minimum distributions and resulting taxes.
+While qualified charitable distributions cannot be directed to donor advised funds, they generally MAY be designated directly to public charities, including FFTC for the benefit of an FFTC Community Impact Fund, Designated Fund, Scholarship Fund or Field of Interest Fund.

 What this means for you: While this may present an excellent planning opportunity, these contributions could have tax implications for individuals who also make qualified charitable distributions.
 Any additional deductible IRA contributions made after reaching age 70 ½ will reduce, on a dollar-for-dollar basis, the amount of a qualified charitable distribution that can be excluded from the donor’s income.
 Instead, these amounts should be treated as income to the donor and qualify for a charitable deduction.

 Our team would be happy to discuss these changes and how they may affect your charitable planning.
-Contact Kindl Detar at firstname.lastname@example.org or 704.973.4581 for more information.
+Contact Robin Barefoot at firstname.lastname@example.org or 919.612.1629 for more information.